ourresearch/total-impact-core/installation.md

 installation and use
 ==================

 You need Python 2.7, because Heroku is 2.7.
-This is a bit of a pain, but as long as you remember to run everything in the virtualenv, you’re ok.
+This is a bit of a pain, but as long as you remember to run everything in the virtualenv, you're ok.

-If you get KeyErrors and totalimpact won’t import, you haven’t exported the env variables correctly. installation procedure.
+If you get KeyErrors and totalimpact won't import, you haven't exported the env variables correctly. installation procedure.
 Here are the steps:

 installation